 A dental extraction may be required for a number of reasons.

-Why have the tooth extracted?
+Why have a tooth removed?

 A tooth that requires extraction should be extracted as soon as possible to keep infection from spreading to other areas of your mouth.
 If you are considering travelling, please have your wisdom teeth checked before you head off, as it can be difficult and expensive to get treatment abroad.